earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/02-file-formats-eds/05-spatial-data-formats-eds/2020-06-19-spatial-data-formats-02-raster-data.md

 with rio.open(lidar_dtm_path) as src:
     lidar_dtm = src.read(1, masked=True)

-# View the data - notice the structure is different from what geopandas data
+# View the data - notice the data structure is different from geopandas data
 # which you explored in the last lesson
 lidar_dtm
 ```